 At that moment it was truly magical & I felt suddenly overwhelmed by the beauty nature had displayed in front of me.
 I felt in awe of the moment & full of gratitude for the chance to be here & have this experience.
 Tears started to stream down my face as I felt in one moment Peace, Growth, Honoured, Powerful, Strong, Beautiful & above all, Grateful.
 Grateful for the chance I have to be here, doing this.
 Grateful for the opportunity to travel & most importantly grateful to my amazing husband Terry who gave me the opportunity to create this life.
 You can learn more in About Me.

-We finished our practice & took our time to further admire the view before we gradually made our way back down the mountain to the waiting cars.
+We finished our practise & took our time to further admire the view before we gradually made our way back down the mountain to the waiting cars.

 This time I left feeling reinvigorated in mind, body & spirit, with a positive attitude & a focus on myself.
 I had realised how strong I am but also that strength comes from vulnerability & it is sometimes good to allow that in too.
 I was energised & ready for the next chapter…which, in this case, was a 33-hour journey back to the US Virgin Islands & then on to Antigua.
-Watch this space to learn what the next adventure entailed!
+You can read all about the rest of my 5 month Caribbean Odyssey HERE.